-- Not Guilty – If you are found not guilty of a crime, it means that the prosecution did not prove beyond a reasonable doubt that you were guilty of the crime for which you were accused.
-This verdict does not mean that the jury found you to be innocent of your crime, just that the prosecution was not able to prove guilt.
+- Not Guilty – If you are found not guilty of a crime, the prosecution did not prove beyond a reasonable doubt that you were guilty of the crime for which you were accused.
+This verdict does not mean that the jury found you innocent of your crime, just that the prosecution could not prove guilt.

-- Acquitted – When you are acquitted of a crime, it means that you are freed from obligation, burden, or accusation.
+- Acquitted – When acquitted of a crime, you are freed from obligation, burden, or accusation.
 In this scenario, it was determined by the jury or the judge overseeing your trial that you were not responsible for the charges brought against you.
-Similar to the definition of not guilty, an acquittal occurs when the prosecution did not prove that you were guilty.
+Similar to the definition of not guilty, an acquittal occurs when the prosecution does not prove that you were guilty.

-If you are acquitted, then double jeopardy will attach.
+If you are acquitted, then double jeopardy will be attached.
 Double jeopardy ensures that you will not be prosecuted, convicted, or punished for the same offense for which you were acquitted.
-This does not mean that you cannot be charged with the same crime in a different instance, it just means that you cannot be charged with the exact same scenario that was just resolved.
+This does not mean that you cannot be charged with the same crime in a different instance; it just means that you cannot be charged with the same scenario that was just resolved.

 How Will Your Criminal Record Be Affected?

-Neither an acquittal nor a verdict of not guilty is the same as charges being dismissed or charges being dropped.
-When charges are dismissed, the defendant does not have to stand trial since there is either not enough evidence to support a case moving forward or it is determined that mistakes were made by the prosecution before the trial began.
+Neither an acquittal nor a verdict of not guilty is the same as charges being dismissed or dropped.
+When charges are dismissed, the defendant does not have to stand trial since there is either not enough evidence to support a case moving forward or it is determined that the prosecution made mistakes before the trial began.

 If you stand trial and you are acquitted or found not guilty, this does not mean that the jury has found you innocent.
 Because of this, your arrest will remain on your permanent record, and there is a chance that the charges brought against you remain as well, even if there was no conviction.
-The good news is that you have options for having the arrest and charges removed from your record.
+The good news is that you can remove the arrest and charges from your record.

 Sealing Your Record and Expunging Charges

-In some instances, you may not be able to have your record expunged, but you could have it sealed.
-Sealing your record is different from expunging charges in that sealing a record does not completely remove the charges.
+Sometimes, you may be unable to expunge your record, but you could have it sealed.
+Sealing your record differs from expunging charges in that sealing a record does not completely remove the charges.
 Rather than destroying the charges like with an expungement, the charges remain on the record, but they are now confidential and cannot be viewed except in very specific circumstances.

 After your trial has resulted in an acquittal or not guilty verdict, you will continue to work with your defense attorney to have the charges and arrest expunged.
-If you do not do this, then anyone who looks up your criminal record will still see that you were arrested and will have the right to ask you about it.
-If your record is expunged or sealed, then you have the right to deny that you have been arrested for any crime, as long as there were no other arrests on your record.
+If you do not do this, anyone who looks up your criminal record will still see that you were arrested and have the right to ask about it.
+If your record is expunged or sealed, you can deny that you have been arrested for any crime as long as there were no other arrests on your record.

-In the event that you were convicted of a crime, there is still the chance for you to expunge or seal your records.
-In some very rare instances, you will not be allowed to lawfully deny the arrest to certain agencies.
-Your attorney will be able to guide you through expungement or sealing of records in order to ensure that you are following the law when asked about your arrest history.
+If you were convicted of a crime, there is still the chance for you to expunge or seal your records.
+In some rare instances, you will not be allowed to lawfully deny the arrest to certain agencies.
+Your attorney can guide you through the expungement or sealing of records to ensure that you follow the law when asked about your arrest history.

 Discover the Benefits of Working with a Criminal Defense Attorney

-Standing trial for a crime is an uncomfortable position for anyone to be in.
+Standing trial for a crime is an uncomfortable position for anyone.
 When you are found to be not guilty or are acquitted of the charges, you will want to do everything you can to get your life back in order as quickly as possible.

 De Castroverde Criminal & Immigration Lawyers can work with you through every step of the process.
-When you are acquitted or found to be not guilty in a court of law, we can explain to you what this means for your future.
-We want to make sure that you have all the information you need as it relates to clearing your permanent record.
+When you are acquitted or found to be not guilty in a court of law, we can explain what this means for your future.
+We want to ensure that you have all the information you need regarding clearing your permanent record.

 As your defense attorneys, we are committed to you.
 We are here to answer any questions you may have.
 If you are charged with a crime and unsure where to turn to next, contact the De Castroverde Law Group and let us get to work for you today.